Casi Davis Leaves Little To The Imagination In Wet Monokini

 Casi Davis wowed many of her 1.3 million Instagram followers on Tuesday, January 12, with her most recent update.
 The American model and fitness celebrity took to the popular social media platform to share a couple of snapshots in which she showed off her bodacious figure in a scanty swimsuit that bared her curves.

-The two-picture slideshow featured Davis standing in knees-deep in the ocean during what looked to be late afternoon.
-The first photo captured her facing the viewer, offering a good view of her ensemble, which was slightly wet.
+The two-picture slideshow featured Davis standing knee-deep in the ocean during what looked to be the late afternoon.
+She was first captured facing the viewer and offering a good view of her ensemble, which was slightly wet.
 She had on a nude one-piece bathing suit boasting a large cutout on the front, which exposed her tight upper abs.

-The monokini included two thick straps that were placed over her breasts and crisscrossed on Davis’s neck, leaving plenty of cleavage on display.
-The lower half boasted high-cut sides that rose to her waist, baring her curvy hips.
+The monokini included two thick straps that were placed over her breasts and crisscrossed on Davis's neck, leaving plenty of cleavage on display.
+The lower half had high-cut sides that rose to her waist, baring her curvy hips.
 She also wore a white button-up shirt, which was see-through from being wet.

 The second photo captured Davis standing with her back to the camera, emphasizing her tight glutes.